bhanu3010/regrun/README.md

 Installation
 ------------

-Code is tested on 2.7.13 & Python 3.5.
-Older versions of Python including 2.7 are expected to work.

-Steps to setup the environment:

-Create a virtual environment and install the requirements with pip.
+Create a virtual environment, clone repo and install the requirements with pip.

 ``` {.sourceCode .bash}
 virtualenv venv